 - We have cool t-shirts for you to purchase and many awesome raffle and silent auction items to try to win, including autographed sports memorabilia from the Rays, Lightning and Bucs, painted ostrich eggs, animal paintings (that is, paintings made by zoo animals!), gift cards to local restaurants and shops, and tickets to local attractions like Busch Gardens, Adventure Island, Sea World, Dinosaur World, MOSI, and more.

 Join Busch Gardens Animal Keepers as they Bowl for Rhinos

 Why Save the Rhinos?

 - Rhinos are only endangered because of illegal poaching for their horns!
 Rhinos have lived on earth for over 50 million years but whether they survive even 50 more years is open to speculation.

-- Only 5 species of rhino exist today when once there were over 100 species.
+- Only five species of rhino exist today when once there were over 100 species.
 Four of the five species are endangered; the Black, the Greater One-horned, the Sumatran and the Javan.
-Only the white rhino with a population of 20,150 has been moved off the Endangered Species List and onto the Threatened List.
-In 1960, 60,000 black rhinos roamed Africa.
+Only the White rhino, with a population of ~20,405, has been moved off the Endangered Species List and onto the Threatened List.

-- The Sumatran numbers are 200 and the Javan numbers are approximately 47 individuals left.
-Rhinos need our help!
-As of May 2012, 210 rhinos have been poached.
-Experts predict close to 600 rhinos will be poached this year!
+- Rhinos need our help!
+In all of 2010, 333 rhinos were poached in South Africa.
+As of May 2013, 273 rhinos have been poached.
+Experts predict close to 800 rhinos will be poached this year!